-6 Cheap Gifts to Give Your Favorite Writer-friends This December
+6 Cheap Gifts to Give Your Favorite Writer-friends this December

 Do you sometimes think of the times when some of the advice and tips they wrote, came in just when you needed them most?
 Have you not become better at a number of things or made some good decisions because of their influence?
-Have you thought how a simple word of appreciation or a small gift would encourage them?
+Have you thought about how a simple word of appreciation or a small gift would encourage them?
 If your answer is yes, then this article is for you.

 Because I have made a list of some very cheap gifts which you could give your writer-friends as the year ends.
 The tree which produces those succulent fruits does not have to be left at the mercy of dews and rains, you can fetch some water and pour at its root.
 So here we go: